 For example, a tasteful exterior remodel that is in keeping with the preferences of local home buyers is likely to add significant value to a home, while remodelling the home to look like the Taj Mahal or a favourite theme park attraction will not.
 A modern kitchen remodel tends to add value, while a kitchen remodel that is overly expensive or personalized may not provide an adequate return on investment.

 You may be used to thinking of investments primarily in terms of stocks and bonds.
-However, the purchase of a real estate investment property offers the opportunity to increase your net worth both upon purchase and year after year through appreciation.
+However, purchasing a real estate investment property offers the opportunity to increase your net worth both upon purchase and year after year through appreciation.
 In addition, rental payments can have a positive impact on your monthly income and cash flow.
 If you currently have significant equity in your home, let’s talk about how you could put that equity to work by funding the purchase of an investment property.

 A long-term rental property is one that is leased for an extended period and typically used as a primary residence by the renter.
-This type of real estate investment offers you the opportunity to generate consistent cash flow while building equity and appreciation.6
+This type of real estate investment offers you the opportunity to generate consistent cash flow while building equity and appreciation.

 As an owner, you don’t usually have to worry about paying the utility bills or furnishing the property—both of which are typically covered by the tenant.
 Add to this the fact that traditional tenants translate into less time and effort spent on day-to-day property management, and long-term rentals are an attractive option for many investors.

-Short-term rentals are often referred to as vacation rentals because they are primarily geared towards recreational travellers.
+Short-term rentals are often referred to as vacation rentals because they are primarily geared toward recreational travellers.
 And as more people start to feel comfortable travelling again, the short-term rental market is poised to become a more popular option than ever in certain markets.
-In fact, with travellers continuing to seek out domestic options in lieu of international travel, this may be the perfect time to consider an investment in a short-term rental property.7
+In fact, with travellers continuing to seek out domestic options in lieu of international travel, this may be the perfect time to consider an investment in a short-term rental property.

 Investing in a short-term rental offers many benefits.
 If you purchase an investment property in a top tourist destination, you can expect steady demand from travellers while taking advantage of any non-rented periods to enjoy the home yourself.
 You can also adjust your rental price around peak demand to maximize your cash flow while building equity and long-term appreciation.